Johnson's career day lifts Indiana past Minnesota 75-71

 Nate Mason led Minnesota with 22 points and nine assists, while Dupree McBrayer and Jordan Murphy each scored 18.
 Murphy grabbed 10 rebounds, extending the nation's longest double-double streak to 17 games.

+Murphy struggled early when being double-teamed by Indiana defenders.
+He missed 3 of 4 field-goal attempts and had just one rebound before sitting out the last 10:13 of the first half after picking up his second foul.

+The Hoosiers threatened to pull away with Murphy on the bench, but each time their lead approached double figures, the Gophers responded.
+Consecutive 3-pointers by Johnson and a Smith tip-in gave Indiana a 32-23 lead with 3:41 to play in the first half, but the Hoosiers were blanked down the stretch as Minnesota scored the final seven points of the half.
+Davonte Fitzgerald and Mason hit 3-pointers on consecutive shots to send the Gophers into the locker room trailing just 32-31.

-Minnesota raced out to a 48-40 early in the second half lead on the strength of nine quick points by McBrayer, but Johnson matched him with nine points in a 15-3 run that put Indiana back up by four.
+Minnesota raced out to a 48-40 lead on the strength of nine quick points by McBrayer, but Johnson matched him with nine points in a 15-3 run that put Indiana back up by four.

-The Gophers bounced back, with Mason hitting a jump shot and a 3-pointer to key a 14-5 run that put Minnesota up 67-62 with just under five minutes to play.
+The Gophers bounced back, with Mason hitting a jump shot and a 3-pointer to key a 14-5 run that put Minnesota ahead 67-62 with just under 5 minutes to play.
 But two 3-point plays by Johnson brought the Hoosiers back and set up a nip-and-tuck final stretch.

-After being ranked as high as No. 12 in early December, the Gophers are now staring at the possibility of a lost season.
-A team that is not known for its depth has to find a way to replace 40 percent of its starting lineup.

-''We're missing a lot of scoring,'' McBrayer said. ''We've just got to be ready, be in shape to play long minutes and then we just have to rely on other guys to step up.''

 BIG PICTURE